SideFx/EmbyDesk/README.md

 ### Updates
 **2026-05-21:**
-- Added people for home videos
+- Added "people" for homevideos
 - Display runtime in seconds for small clips (< 1 min)

 **2026-05-22:**